Zijian-Lee/zijian-lee.github.io/_pages/about.md

 - IEEE Transactions on Mobile Computing
 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Dependable and Secure Computing
+- IEEE Transactions on Information Forensics \& Security
 - IEEE Journal on Selected Areas in Communications
+- IEEE Transactions on Parallel and Distributed Systems
 - IEEE Transactions on Audio, Speech and Language Processing
 - IEEE Transactions on Systems, Man and Cybernetics: Systems
 - IEEE Transactions on Industrial Informatics
 - IEEE Transactions on Computational Social Systems
+- IEEE Transactions on Consumer Electronics
 - IEEE Internet of Things Journal
 - Information Sciences
 - Knowledge-Based Systems